Statement 1 Adults with hip fracture are cared for within a Hip Fracture Programme at every stage of the care pathway. [2012, updated 2016]

 Statement 6 Adults with hip fracture start rehabilitation at least once a day, no later than the day after surgery.
 [2012, updated 2016]

-Statements from the 2012 quality standard for hip fracture that may still be useful at a local level, but are no longer considered national priorities for improvement:
+Statements from the 2012 quality standard for hip fracture that are still supported by the evidence may still be useful at a local level:

 People with hip fracture have their cognitive status assessed, measured and recorded from admission.